• Skip to main content

 Use any white fish you can find for these Mediterranean Fish Cakes

 Use any white fish you can find as it is much milder and takes on the flavor you add to it nicely.
-Another suggestion wold be to make these into fish sandwiches or fish sliders with the sauces spread onto both sides of the bread and perhaps a small handful of arugula too..yum!
+Another suggestion would be to make these into fish sandwiches or fish sliders with the sauces spread onto both sides of the bread and perhaps a small handful of arugula too..yum!

 If you love fish recipes as much as I do, here are a few more suggestions.
 My recipe for Brazilian moqueca can literally be made in under 20 minutes and if you have a bit more time to cook (and lots of crusty bread), Cioppino with fennel and tomato is always a winner.
+For a fun chilled seafood try my Chilled Seafood Platter.

 Mediterranean Fish Cakes full of bright lemon zest, garlic, leeks and spices and served along side smoky cumin tomato sauce and lemon horseradish to dip into.